Embed This Data

 - FDI Inflow:

-Yemen’s economic freedom score is 55.9, making its economy the 113th freest in the 2013 Index.
-Its score is 0.6 point higher than last year, reflecting notable improvements in the control of government spending, fiscal freedom, and investment freedom that outweigh declines in four other areas, including a significant drop in business freedom.
+Yemen’s economic freedom score is 55.5, making its economy the 123rd freest in the 2014 Index.
+Its score is 0.4 point lower than last year, reflecting declines in four of the 10 economic freedoms including monetary freedom, business freedom, and freedom from corruption.
 Yemen is ranked 12th out of 15 countries in the Middle East/North Africa region, and its overall score is lower than the world and regional averages.

 Yemen is one of the Arab world’s poorest countries.
-The government faces chronic challenges from secessionists, unruly tribes, and Islamist extremists opposed to its moderate foreign policy and cooperation with the United States against al-Qaeda.
-In early 2011, important members of President Ali Abdullah Saleh’s government defected to a growing coalition of opposition forces.
-Saleh, forced to resign in a deal brokered by the Gulf Cooperation Council, transferred power to Vice President Abd Rabbuh Mansur al-Hadi after a February 2012 election.
-The government initiated an economic reform program in 2006, but declining oil production, terrorist attacks, kidnappings, clashes between Sunni and Shia Muslims, tribal rivalries, a strong al-Qaeda presence, and growing water shortages have undermined tourism, foreign investment, and growth.
+Secessionists, unruly tribes, and Islamist extremists oppose its moderate foreign policy and cooperation with the United States against al-Qaeda.
+In early 2011, important members of President Ali Abdullah Saleh’s government defected to a coalition of opposition forces.
+Saleh was forced to resign in a deal brokered by the Gulf Cooperation Council.
+He transferred power to Vice President Abd Rabbuh Mansur al-Hadi after a February 2012 election.
+The government initiated an economic reform program in 2006, but declining oil production, terrorism, kidnappings, clashes between Sunni and Shia Muslims, tribal rivalries, a strong al-Qaeda presence, and growing water shortages have undermined foreign investment, tourism, and economic growth.

-The top income tax rate is 20 percent, and the top corporate tax rate is 20 percent.
+The top individual income and corporate tax rates are 20 percent.
 Other taxes include a general sales tax (GST) and a property tax.
-The overall tax burden equals 7.1 percent of total domestic income.
-Government spending has risen to 30.1 percent of GDP.
-The budget has been chronically in deficit, and public debt equals 42.5 percent of GDP.
-Two Arab Monetary Fund loans have helped the fiscal situation in the wake of civil unrest.
+The overall tax burden equals 5.3 percent of total domestic income.
+Government spending is 29 percent of GDP.
+Public debt is about 47 percent of gross domestic income.
+The government is still grappling with restoring fiscal balance following the uprising in 2011.